Multitask Soft Option Learning

 \section{Abstract}

 We present Multitask Soft Option Learning (\textsc{msol}), a hierarchical multitask framework based on Planning as Inference. \textsc{msol} extends the concept of options, using separate variational posteriors for each task, regularized by a shared prior.
-This allows fine-tuning of options for new tasks without forgetting their learned policies, leading to faster training without reducing the expressiveness of the hierarchical policy. \textsc{msol} avoids several instabilities during training in a multitask setting and provides a natural way to learn both intra-option policies and their terminations.
-We demonstrate empirically that \textsc{msol} significantly outperforms both hierarchical and flat transfer-learning baselines in challenging multi-task environments.
+This ``soft'' version of options avoids several instabilities during training in a multitask setting, and provides a natural way to learn both intra-option policies and their terminations.
+Furthermore, it allows fine-tuning of options for new tasks without forgetting their learned policies, leading to faster training without reducing the expressiveness of the hierarchical policy.
+We demonstrate empirically that \textsc{msol} significantly outperforms both hierarchical and flat transfer-learning baselines.

-\section{Introduction}
+\section{INTRODUCTION}

-A key challenge in \gls{RL} is to scale current approaches to higher complexity tasks without requiring a prohibitive number of environmental interactions.
-However, for many tasks, it is possible to construct or learn efficient exploration priors that allow to focus on more relevant parts of the state-action space, reducing the number of required interactions.
-These include, for example, reward shaping \citep{ng1999policy,konidaris2006autonomous}, curriculum learning \citep{bengio2009curriculum}, some meta-learning algorithms \citep{wang2016learning,duan2016rl,gupta2018meta,houthooft2018evolved,pmlr-v80-xu18d}, and transfer learning \citep{caruana1997multitask,taylor2011introduction, bengio2012deep,parisotto2015actor,Rusu2015,teh2017distral}.
+A key challenge in Deep Reinforcement Learning is to scale current approaches to complex tasks without requiring a prohibitive number of environmental interactions.
+One promising approach is to construct or learn efficient exploration priors to focus on more relevant parts of the state-action space, reducing the number of required interactions.
+This includes, for example, reward shaping \citep{ng1999policy}, curriculum learning \citep{bengio2009curriculum}, meta-learning \citep{wang2016learning} and transfer learning \citep{teh2017distral}.